 A. Accreditation lasts 5 years as determined by industry and as required by legislation in some states.
-At the end of this period you should re-accredit to catch up with changes in practice and legislation so that you may continue enjoying the benefits of accreditation.
+At the end of this period you should reaccredit/renew your Chemical Card, to catch up with changes in practice and legislation, so that you may continue enjoying the benefits of accreditation.

 Q. What is required for Reaccreditation/Chemical Card Renewal?

 A. Reaccreditation/Chemical Card Renewal is available to participants who have already accredited at least once before.
 It focuses on what has changed over the previous 5 years rather than forcing participants to go over what they already know.
 Participants may be required to complete fewer assessments than those doing accreditation for the first time.
-If you choose to enrol in re-accreditation you will be required to provide evidence that you have accredited previously.
+If you choose to enrol to renew your Chemical Card you will be required to provide evidence that you have accredited previously.

 Q. If I register to do Online Chemical Accreditation and I don’t like it or have technical problems can I complete the course offline?

 A. Provided you contact us within 3 months of starting and have not finished your course we will endeavor to place South Australian participants in a face-to-face course.
 If this is not possible, and for participants from other states we will transfer you to Correspondence learning or issue a refund.